bjornwallner/ML_medbioinfo/README.md

 * Think about use cases of ML in your problem domain.

-Don't forget that after finishing the preparatory exercise you should post at least three questions and/or discussion points as answers to this [pre-course assignments in canvas](https://canvas.instructure.com/courses/8687227/assignments/45749652), 23:59 day before the course starts at the latest.
+Don't forget that after finishing the preparatory exercise you should post at least three questions and/or discussion points as answers to this [pre-course assignments in canvas](https://canvas.instructure.com/courses/11426078/assignments/53420835), 23:59 Sunday, the week before the course starts at the latest.